Sony A7 II vs A900

 Studio photographers will appreciate that the Sony A900 (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A7 II and the A900 have been discontinued, but can regularly be found used on eBay.
+Both the A7 II and the A900 have been discontinued, but can regularly be found used on ebay.
 The A900 was replaced by the Sony A99, while the A7 II was followed by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A7 II and A900 can be found, respectively, in the Sony A7 II Manual (free pdf) or the online Sony A900 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Sony A7 II and the Sony A900?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.